tom--/Collation-to-Charset-Table/README.md

 Unicode.
 But the utf8mb4_unicode_ci encapsulates much of the understanding I need.

-The core idea is to "dump" the collation as a set of folding rules and convert that to Sphinx `charset_table` format.
+The core idea is to "dump" the collation as a set of folding rules and convert them to Sphinx `charset_table` format.
 Put all the characters you care about in a `CHAR(1)` column with that collation and then

 ```sql